kamni/django-test-utils/README.md

 ## Usage

-Currently there is a make_user function in model_utils.py.
-Any parameters that you would pass to the User.objects.create method, you can pass to make_user;
+Currently there is a TestUser function in model_utils.py.
+Any parameters that you would pass to the User.objects.create method, you can pass to TestUser;
-however, if no parameters are passed then make_user will simply generate sane defaults.
+however, if no parameters are passed then TestUser will simply generate sane defaults.

-By default, all users created by the make_user function will be non-superuser, non-staff users.
+By default, all users created by the TestUser function will be non-superuser, non-staff users.
 The default password for users is "test1234".

-Examples:
+Example Usage:

-    user = make_user()
+    user = TestUser()

-    user = make_user(first_name="Warren", last_name="Piece", password="password")
+    user = TestUser(first_name="Warren", last_name="Piece", password="password")

-    user = make_user(is_staff=True, is_superuser=True)
+    user = TestUser(is_staff=True, is_superuser=True)